 Breaking down barriers to training

-Because these online options do such an effective job of walking the trainee through the training materials, there is less need for an instructor.
-This opens up possibilities for companies that want to offer training, but may not have someone on staff who is both qualified to train other people and has the knowledge to provide classroom training.
+Because these online options do such an effective job of walking the trainee through the training materials, there is less need for an instructor, a fact that opens up possibilities for companies that want to offer training but who might not have had someone on staff who's qualified to train other people and has the knowledge to provide classroom training.

-“We still need to continue the entire process of learning, which includes the hands-on training, so we have created a new qualified position known as an evaluator,” explains Tony Groat, AWPT executive vice president.
-“The evaluator can do all of the hands-on practical evaluations.
-They proctor the written test and they perform the hands-on evaluation.”
+"We still need to continue the entire process of learning, which includes the hands-on training, so we have created a new qualified position known as an evaluator," Groat explains.
+"The evaluator can do all of the hands-on practical evaluations.
+They proctor the written test and they perform the hands-on evaluation."

 As for the cost of these online options, both IPAF and Genie have a set price for training centers to use their online training component, but it's up to the training center to decide what to charge its customers.

 "We're proud that this can be a revenue stream for the training centers because then it motivates them to go out and get as many people trained as possible," Whiteman says.

 The concept of offering an online training option for AWP operators stems from a need in the marketplace.
 For both IPAF and Genie, it came down to customer demand.